-Interview one of your relatives or a friend.
+Interview one of your relatives.
 Ask him or her to tell you about a time when they faced challenging circumstances and chose to exercise faith in God.
 Find out what happened.
 Take good notes.
 Write the story as a newspaper article.
 Remember a good reporter asks, Who?
 What?
 When?
 Where? and Why?
 Include a headline.

 This assignment will be due on Day 7.
+You have tonight to conduct your interview and tomorrow night to write the article.